LGBTQ rights in Indiana: Identity documents

 Transgender persons were able change their legal gender on their Indiana birth certificate from 2014 until 2025 with a court order.
 In March 2025, Governor Mike Braun signed an executive order regulating the definition of sex to assigned sex at birth, and directing the Indiana Department of Health to no longer update gender markers.
 The ACLU sued the Indiana Department of Health attempting to overturn the executive order.
+In February 2026, the Indiana Bureau of Motor Vehicles implemented a new prohibition on the changes of gender-markers to reflect the executive order by Governor Braun, despite public pushback to the policy change.

 An "X" gender marker is no longer offered.
 From March 2019 to January 2020, the Indiana Bureau of Motor Vehicles did offer a "gender X" option on driver's licenses.
 To request it, applicants needed to present a certified, amended birth certificate that attests to the gender change or a signed, dated physician's statement confirming a permanent gender change.
 On November 15, 2019, in a public hearing by the Bureau of Motor Vehicles, the policy was overwhelmingly rejected.
 In March 2020, Indiana Attorney General Curtis Hill published an opinion that the Bureau had overstepped their bounds, and that "only the General Assembly may determine whether the state of Indiana will codify any non-binary designations on state documents".

 A 2017 effort to prevent gender marker changes on birth certificates was unsuccessful.
 On January 12, 2017, Representative Bruce Borders introduced a bill in the Indiana House of Representatives that would have prevented transgender people from doing this.
 The organization Freedom Indiana objected to the denial of "the very existence of transgender people, the identity they live as and the person they have always known themselves to be."
 The next day, Representative Cindy Kirchhofer, chair of the House Public Health Committee, denied the bill a hearing, effectively killing it.
+This bill, however, would be repeatedly introduced in subsequent years with a similar fate.